What Is Hard Water? Understand It. Spot It. Fix It.

 * PPM stands for parts per million and indicates the concentration of dissolved limescale minerals like calcium and magnesium in water.

-The sun heats water, making it evaporate into vapor, which rises into the air.
+The sun heats water, making it evaporate into vapour, which rises into the air.
 As it cools, it forms clouds and eventually falls as rain.
 This water collects on the ground, replenishing rivers, lakes, and oceans, where it gets heated by the sun again, starting the cycle over.
 Only pure water forms clouds, resulting in mineral-free and soft rain.
 However, when water hits the ground, it starts to pick up hard minerals, which stay as it moves through reservoirs and into homes.

 Hard water can lead to limescale buildup, which is tough for homeowners to deal with.
 Removing the limescale can be hard work.
 Also, limescale can make homes look dirty and less modern, which homeowners don’t like.
 Limescale can clog shower heads, damage appliance parts, and make them work less well and for a shorter time.